Lerke/luna/README.md

 ##Running your own LUNA instance

-Luna runs on top of node.js, a working install of node.js (Luna was developed with node.js version 0.10.26) is required.
+Luna runs on top of node.js, a working install of node.js (Luna was developed with node.js version 0.12.2) is required.
 Once that's configured, running Luna is extremely easy.

  1. Open your terminal and browse to Luna's root directory (where package.json resides).
  2. Type in `npm install` to install Luna's dependencies.
- 3. Luna needs to know which port it should run on.
+ 3. Luna needs to know which port it should run on and it needs a Youtube API key (Create one here: https://console.developers.google.com/project).
 In order to do this, create a file called `options.json` in the root Luna directory.
 It should look something like this:

         {
         "port": 9002
+        "APIKEY": "your_api_key_here"
         }

  4. Start Luna by typing `node luna.js` in your terminal.
 Luna should start automatically and display some text when everything went according to plan.